 Not the nicest subject material to be talking about – bird poo on antennas and roofs and what to do about it!
-It does highlight a problem customers ask about quite frequently and one we can solve very effectively—bird-proofing roofs and antennas.
+It does highlight a problem customers ask about quite frequently and one we can solve very effectively—bird-proofing antennas and roofs.

 We recently caught up with Tony one of our South Australian franchisees.
 Tony looks after our customers in and around Adelaide.
 He was telling us about an odd but very common problem—bird poo collecting on TV antennas and ruining picture quality!